 |Five Mile Point (Old New Haven), CT|

-Description: Just south of the Five Mile Point Lighthouse lies the grave of British Ensign and Assistant Adjutant Watkins, who met his end on July 5, 1779.
-The British, with their sights set on New Haven, attempted a landing at Five Mile Point, but the Americans were waiting.
+Description: Just south of Five Mile Point Lighthouse lies the grave of British Ensign and Assistant Adjutant Watkins, who met his end on July 5, 1779.
+The British, with their sights set on New Haven, attempted a landing at Five Mile Point during the Revolutionary War, but the Americans were waiting.
 As he approached the shore, Watkins cried out from the lead boat, “Disperse ye rebels!”
 But they did not, and Watkins was killed in the subsequent battle.

-Five Mile Point, named for its distance from downtown New Haven, became the sight for a lighthouse in 1805, marking the entrance to New Haven Harbor.
+Five Mile Point, named for its distance from downtown New Haven, became the sight for a lighthouse in 1805 to mark the entrance to New Haven Harbor.
 Mariners knew to give the light a berth of at least two miles to avoid a dangerous ledge to its southwest.

-The original lighthouse was a 30-foot octagonal wooden tower, with shingled sides and roof.
-Its light consisted of eight lamps with 13-inch parabolic reflectors, and was visible for six miles.
-In 1835, a 2 ˝ story keepers dwelling was added to the station.
+The original lighthouse was a thirty-foot-tall, wooden, octagonal tower, with shingled sides and roof.
+Its light consisted of eight lamps, set in thirteen-inch parabolic reflectors and placed around a circular table, and was visible for nearly thirteen miles.
+In 1835, a two-and-a-half story keeper’s dwelling was added to the station.

-The first keeper was Amos Morris, the landowner from whom the government purchased the tract of land for $100.
-The property had been in the Morris family since 1660, as part of an original grant by the Colony of New Haven.
+The first keeper was Amos Morris, the landowner from whom the government purchased the necessary tract of land for the lighthouse for $100.
+The property had been in the Morris family since 1660 as part of an original grant by the Colony of New Haven.

 The British eventually succeeded in overtaking the point.
 Morris, hoping the British would spare his home, set his dining room table with all the food and luxuries he possessed, and then left the property.
 His hospitality didn’t pay off.
 The British burned his home and all the buildings on his estate to the ground.
 Morris’ rebuilt home can be seen today just outside Lighthouse Park.

 Mariners had been complaining for years that the light was not bright enough, nor tall enough to be seen over a row of trees to the east of the lighthouse.
-In 1845, a new tower was recommended, and it was suggested that a better placement would be on the Southwest Ledge that gave mariners so much trouble.
-However, it was not feasible to build on the ledge, so instead, a new tower was built at Five Mile Point for $10,000.
+In 1845, a new tower was recommended, and it was suggested that a better placement would be on the offshore Southwest Ledge that gave mariners so much trouble.
+Building on the ledge was found unfeasible, so instead, a new tower was built at Five Mile Point for $10,000.

-Completed in 1847, the new tower, painted white, stands 65 feet tall.
-The exterior is made of East Haven sandstone, the interior lined with New Haven brick, and the 74 steps leading to the lantern room are carved from solid granite.
-The new light, at a focal plane of 97 feet above sea, could be seen 10 nautical miles on a clear day, shining from a system of twelve lamps with 21-inch reflectors.
+Completed in 1847 by Marcus Bassett, the new tower, painted white, stands sixty-five feet tall.
+The exterior is made of East Haven sandstone from Jabez Potter’s quarry, the interior lined with New Haven brick, and the seventy-four steps leading to the lantern room are carved from solid granite.
+The new light, at a focal plane of ninety-seven feet above the water, was produced by a system of twelve lamps with twenty-two-inch reflectors.
 The lamp system was upgraded to a fourth-order Fresnel lens in 1855.

 A two-story brick dwelling was built just north of the lighthouse and was connected to it by an enclosed wooden walkway.
 The dwelling still stands today, but the wooden passageway disappeared years ago.

-Elizar Thompson came to serve as keeper in 1860, but tales of Alaskan gold lured him away from the post in 1867.
+Elizur Thompson came to serve as keeper in 1861, but tales of Alaskan gold lured him away from the post in 1867.
 He returned two years later, out of luck and completely broke, but more content with the tedious life of a lighthouse keeper.

 The possibility of a lighthouse at Southwest Ledge was reexamined in 1872.
-The ledge, located in the center of New Haven Harbor’s shipping channel, was a formidable obstacle, covered by only 7 ˝ feet of water at low tide.
+The ledge, located in the center of New Haven Harbor’s shipping channel, was a formidable obstacle, covered by only seven-and-a-half feet of water at low tide.
 This time the technology was available to make it happen.
 Southwest Ledge Light’s first official night, January 1, 1877, would be Five Mile Point’s last.
-Elizar Thompson continued his service at Southwest Ledge until his death in 1897.
+Elizur Thompson continued his service at Southwest Ledge until 1881, and then remained at Five Mile Point where he earned an annual salary of one dollar to serve as custodian of the property until his death in 1898.

 The tower was renovated in 1986, complete with a new paint job and years of guano deposits steam cleaned from the staircase.
 Today, the tower graces the peaceful shore of Five Mile Point, where the only uproar is the occasional squeals from the nearby carousel.